Hi there, Rajat here!

 An Efficient Calibration Methodology of Microsimulation Model for Signalized Intersections under Heterogeneous and Indiscipline Traffic Environment

-98th Annual Meeting of Transportation Research Board (TRB) (2019)
+98th Annual Meeting of Transportation Research Board (TRB) (Jan 2019, Washington D.C.)

 M.S.
 Thesis